“Tieton From Hatton Road Looking Northeast”

 FIFTH GRADE CLASS COWICHE SCHOOL YEAR 1949/1950 FRONT (FIRST) ROW LEFT TO RIGHT: OZZIE BEDARD, JERRY DETLOFF, JIM PHILBRICK, _________, RON ANDERSON; SECOND ROW LEFT TO RIGHT: RUTH RUDD, NANCY HERON, KATHLEEN MONAHAN, NANCY KRAUTKREMER, PHYLLIS MARLEY, BEVERLY HERKE; THIRD ROW LEFT TO RIGHT: _________, CLAUD BARNS, LARRY CAFFREY, JERRY LESLIE, TOM CAREY, KARL PURSLEY, ___________, CHARLIE ABLE; FOURTH ROW LEFT TO RIGHT: KEN ALFORD, WILLARD PENNINGTON, TED JOHNSON, JERRY FORBES, BILL PERDUE, JAMES STONE, PINK ROBBINS,

-aware of Jim.
+Jim went to the Fifth and Sixth Grades in this building.
+It is his attendance of school in this building that I first became aware of Jim.
 I first remember him on the playground with a group of other boys taking down Willard Pennington’s underwear pretending to circumcise Willard with a plastic knife!
 Even at that early age he clearly had aspirations of being in medicine!

 We were not close friends in those days though we did usually spend recess periods and lunch breaks together sitting on our butts in the hall outside the Principal’s Office.
 It was punishment generally for having been caught throwing snow balls.
 One time I can remember one or the other of us made the mistake of hitting a teacher with a snowball.